Spatial Mapping for Magic Leap 2

 Elements of a Space

-The individual elements of a Space are feature points, dense mesh, spatial anchors, planes and positional data.
+The individual elements of a Space are feature points, dense mesh, spatial anchors, planes (derived from dense mesh data) and positional data.
 Each of these combine to provide a way for the Magic Leap 2 device to understand where it is in an area, the geometry of the area, and where content is placed.

 Feature points are unique architectural and texture-related points in the world that help the Magic Leap 2 device distinguish an area.
 Examples include edges of windows or picture frames, textured walls, tabletops and doorway molding.
-Feature points are an underlying structure of the Magic Leap 2 device's world understanding, but are not exposed to users on the device's display.
-The more feature points in the view of the device, the easier it is to localize.
+Feature points are an underlying structure of the Magic Leap 2 device’s world understanding, but are not exposed to users on the device’s display.
+The more feature points in the view of the device, the easier it is for the device to recognize a known area, and localize into the Space.
 Some materials, such as glass, black or glossy surfaces, do not render feature points.
+Slow movements, and observing your environment from different viewpoints while scanning your environment, will result in better feature points in your Space.

 From dense mesh data, planes (or large flat surfaces) can be derived.
 This helps identify walls, floors, and optimal surfaces for placing content.
 Dense mesh data and planes additionally enable occlusion and collision consistent with your environment.